tardate/LittleArduinoProjects/8051/AT89C2051/Led7SegmentControl/README.md

 ### Character Encoding

-With common cathode, port bit needs to be asserted for the corresponding segment to light.
+With a common-cathode device, a port bit needs to be asserted for the corresponding segment to light.
-If a common anode LED is used, the port bit needs to be low for the segment to light i.e. it is the bitwise complement of the common cathode value.
+If a common-anode LED is used, the port bit needs to be low for the segment to light i.e. it is the bitwise complement of the common-cathode value.

 | Character | P1 (common cathode) | P1 (common anode) |
 |-----------|---------------------|-------------------|